MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDatabaseReplicationLinkProperty.md

 ```

 ## DESCRIPTION
-The **Get-CMDatabaseReplicationLinkProperty** cmdlet gets a specified replication link between a Microsoft System Center Configuration Manager parent site and child site.
+The **Get-CMDatabaseReplicationLinkProperty** cmdlet gets a specified replication link between a Configuration Manager parent site and child site.

 Database replication for Configuration Manager sites transfers data and merges changes made in a site database with information stored at other sites in the Configuration Manager hierarchy.
 This enables all sites to share the same information.